Queen gathers royals for crisis meeting with Prince Harry

 The newspaper reported that William believes he and Harry are now "separate entities", breaking the bonds forged following their mother's tragic death.

-"I've put my arm around my brother all our lives and I can't do that any more; we're separate entities," the Times reported him as telling a friend.
+"I've put my arm around my brother all our lives and I can't do that any more; we're separate entities," the Times reported he told a friend.

 The 93-year-old monarch on Thursday demanded that staff work with the couple to find urgently a "workable solution" that would take into account their demands for more freedom.